dfinity/motoko/doc/md/reference/style.md

     2. It creates wildly inconsistent indentation levels that obfuscate the structure of the code.

-    3. It can produce realignment churn when changing a line, which (even when automated by editors) inflates and obfuscates diffs.
+    3. It can produce realignment churn when changing a line, which, even when automated by editors, inflates and obfuscates diffs.

     4. It completely breaks with variable-width fonts.